-The 40th anniversary box set of Jethro Tull‘s Songs from the Wood gets the knees up full Monty treatment from Porcupine Tree remixer/ surround sound savant Steven Wilson, a perfect present for any long time Jethro Tull fan (is there any other kind?) on the occasion of bandleader Ian Anderson’s birthday Thursday 8/10.
-In my […]
+The 40th anniversary box set of Jethro Tull‘s Songs from the Wood received the knees up full Monty treatment from Porcupine Tree remixer/ surround sound savant Steven Wilson earlier this year, a perfect present in the upcoming holiday season for any long time Jethro Tull fan (is there any other kind?) .
+In my opinion, […]

 If you are not happy with the results below please do another search

 Ian Anderson In the Studio for the 21st century sequel to Jethro Tull’s “Thick As a Brick”.